eccenca/cmem-plugin-shapes/README.md

 ### Use prefixes

-Attempt to fetch namespace prefixes from [http://prefix.cc](http://prefix.cc) instead of from the local database.
+Attempt to fetch namespace prefixes from http://prefix.cc instead of from the local database.
 If this fails, fall back on local database.
+Prefixes defined in the CMEM project override prefixes defined in the external database.

 [![eccenca Corporate Memory][cmem-shield]][cmem-link][![workflow](https://github.com/eccenca/cmem-plugin-shapes/actions/workflows/check.yml/badge.svg)](https://github.com/eccenca/cmem-plugin-shapes/actions)